 Organizations experience extraordinary success in achieving their patient safety goals due to the cooperation of executive leadership and collaboration at all levels.
-Over the past several years organizational collaboration between the healthcare organization’s executive team and the infection preventionists and/or the infection prevention department has increased.
+Over the past several years collaboration between the healthcare organization’s executive team and infection preventionists and/or the infection prevention department has increased.
 As healthcare organizations focus their financial and human resources to eliminate healthcare associated infections, collaboration and innovation among administrators and executives become essential.
-APIC recognizes the pivotal role these individuals play in establishing an organizational culture that enables and supports infection prevention efforts in their facility.
+APIC recognizes the pivotal role these executive leaders play in establishing an organizational culture that enables and supports infection prevention efforts in their facility.

 The candidate must be a member of the healthcare organization’s executive team in a patient care setting who has demonstrated significant and sustained support of the organization’s infection prevention and control team.
 The results of this ongoing support include evidence documenting:

 - Processes by which leadership made infection prevention an organizational priority, including revamping the reporting structure, helping support the elevation of the IP position or IP leader within the reporting structure;

 - Substantial support of the infection prevention program through the provision of resources to achieve organizational goals to target zero (or eliminate) healthcare associated infections;

 - Organization-wide reduction in one or more healthcare associated infections.

 - Nomination letter* describing why the nominee should be considered for this award